-With an NPS-c score of 49 in 2021 (2020: 49), customer satisfaction of Health remained stable.
+With an NPS-c score of 49 (2021: 49), a.s.r. health supplementary's customer satisfaction remained stable throughout 2022.

-Market and distribution developments
+Market and distribution developments Market

-Market

-The health insurance market in the Netherlands comprises two product types: basic insurance and supplementary insurance.
-The market is highly regulated, with all Dutch residents obliged to take out basic health insurance.
-Basic coverage has limited variations across all insurers, since it is a statutory requirement and the content is prescribed by the government.
-Although supplementary insurance coverage is not obligatory, 84.9% of the market opted for a form of supplementary health insurance in 2021.
-Health insurance contracts are taken out on an annual basis.
-Generally, 6-7% of customers switch between health insurance providers each calendar year.
-This trend has been relatively stable over the past five years.
-In 2021, the number of customers that switched was 1.1 million, i.e. 6.5%1.
+The Dutch health insurance market consists of two product types: basic insurance and supplementary insurances.
+The market is highly regulated; all Dutch citizens are obliged to take out basic insurance.
+Basic cover has a limited number of variations across all insurers since it is a statutory compulsory insurance and its conditions/content are prescribed by the government.
+Although supplementary insurance is not compulsory, 83.5% of the market opted for some form of supplementary health insurance in 2022.
+Health insurance contracts are concluded on an annual basis.
+In general, 6-7% of people insured in the Netherlands switch health insurers each calendar year; this has remained relatively stable over the past eight years.
+In 2022, the number of people switching was 1.2 million, or 6.7%.